 Beneath the Nephin Beg mountains lies the huge Owenduff / Nephin bog complex.
 Comprising some 26,000 ha of mostly wet Atlantic blanket bog, this is an outstanding area of national and European importance and a great place for hiking.
 The low-lying area to the west of the mountain peaks of Slieve Carr and Nephin Beg now mostly forms part of Ballycroy National Park.
 While this remains relatively untouched, the parts east of the mountains is almost entirely belonging to Coillte and has been much damaged by extensive plantations of non-native conifer trees.

-I recently took a winter stroll up along the Owenduff River, which drains most of the bog complex.
-This makes for a pleasant 3 to 4-hour hike, depending on how far up the river you want to go.
+I recently took a winter stroll up along the Owenduff River, which drains most of the western bog complex (Owenduff Bog proper).
+This makes for a pleasant 4 to 6-hour hike, depending on how far up the river you want to go.
 Typical of West of Ireland bogs, you will encounter some abandoned farmsteads and dying or dead Scots Pines.
-Unfortunately, you will also be surrounded, at times, by swathes of the invasive, dense and highly undesirable Rhododendron – a real West of Ireland pest plant.
+Unfortunately, you will also be surrounded, at times, by swathes of the invasive, dense and highly undesirable Rhododendron – a real West of Ireland pest.

 Owenduff Bog Complex – Visiting